twrecked/hass-aarlo/README.md

 See [the _Arlo_ documentation](https://kb.arlo.com/000062933/How-do-I-add-friends-on-my-Arlo-Secure-app-Arlo-Secure-4-0#:~:text=To%20add%20a%20friend%20to%20your%20Arlo%20account%3A&text=Tap%20or%20click%20to%20add,grant%20the%20user%20additional%20privileges.) for further instructions.

 You need to enable two factor authentication.
 Set up an email address to receive the verification code. _Aarlo_ supports other _TFA_ mechanisms but email is the easiest to use.
-See the [TFA][#tfa] section later for more details.
+See the [Two Factor Authentication](#two%20factor%20authentication) section later for more details.

 # Installing the Integration